 5 Days on the Italian Riviera

-The Italian Riviera, a stretch of coast that lies between the south of France and tucked in against the Piemonte, Emilia Romagna and Tuscany borders, is one of our favourite Italian coastal destinations.
+The Italian Riviera, a stretch of coast that lies between the south of France and tucked in against the Piedmont, Emilia Romagna and Tuscany borders, is one of our favourite Italian coastal destinations.
 Mostly known for its colourful seaside villages, including the five towns of the Cinque Terre, there is so much to love about this slice of heaven on the Mediterranean.
 On a recent trip to watch the Milano-Sanremo 2022 race, we took the time to explore a few more of the seaside towns of the region, and we here share some of our favourites, along with what we love most about the Ligurian coast.

 Noli